What Is Velvet Fabric

 Weave Type: Velvet can be woven using a plain weave, a satin weave, or a twill weave.
 The type of weave used affects the way the pile lies on the fabric and the overall appearance of the fabric.

-Cut Pile: Velvet can be cut in a number of ways, including loop pile, cut pile, and uncut pile.
+Velvet can be cut in a number of ways, including loop pile, cut pile, and uncut pile.
 Cut pile velvet has a smooth surface and a luxurious appearance, while loop pile velvet has a plush texture and a more casual look.
 Uncut pile velvet has an even more plush texture but is more difficult to care for and maintain.

 In summary, velvet fabric is classified based on its fiber type, weave type, and cut pile, and these factors determine the appearance, feel, and durability of the fabric.